vuil/tanzu-cli/docs/full/style_guide.md

 ### Plugins

-For information about developing plugins, see the [Plugin Guide](https://github.com/vmware-tanzu/tanzu-framework/blob/main/cli/core/docs/cli/plugin_implementation_guide.md)
+For information about developing plugins, see the [Plugin Guide](../plugindev/main.md)

 ### Contributions to the Style Guide

-A styleguide is never done, and should change to meet the changing needs To propose changes please create an issue, and add it to the CLI SIG agenda to discuss
+A styleguide is never done, and should change to meet the changing needs To propose changes please create an issue, and add it to the CLI SIG agenda to discuss.

 ------------------------------

-### Precedent

-Olympus Design System
-PKS styleguide
-cf-cli styleguide

 ### Accessibility Guidelines